Answer-first guide

 Retention

-Retention should be limited
+Retention is designed to be limited

 • Candidates and employers both benefit from avoiding stale data.